Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Analysis

-The difference in bytes processed between reasoning models (median: 1,313 MB) and standard models (median: 1,393 MB) is statistically significant ($U = 2,847$, $p = 0.003$).
+The difference in bytes processed between reasoning models with a median of 1,313 MB and standard models with a median of 1,393 MB is statistically significant ($U = 2,847$, $p = 0.003$).
 We computed Cohen's $d = 0.52$ for the mean difference, indicating a medium effect size~\cite{cohen1988statistical}.
 This confirms that the 44.5\% cost reduction is not merely an artifact of outliers but reflects a systematic difference in query generation behavior.
 For the correlation between bytes processed and execution time, we tested against the null hypothesis $H_0: \rho = 0$.
 The observed $r = 0.16$ yields $p = 0.032$, indicating weak but statistically significant positive correlation.
 However, the low $R^2 = 0.026$ means execution time explains only 2.6\% of cost variance, reinforcing that time is a poor cost proxy.